Photography by Seela Pellinen

 Originality, how innovative your project is.

-The finalist will be informed that they have made it to the final before the summer vacation starts, so they will have the whole fall to make the project practically presentable.
+The finalist will be informed that they have made it to the final in the middle of August.
 Like a scale model, document or anything that will demonstrate the idea in a practicable way.

 The finale will be held at Rovaniemi.
-It will be three days long, culminating in the third day in a public convention where the contestants show their demonstrations of the project.
+It will be a three day event, culminating in the third day in a public convention where the contestants will show their demonstrations of the project.

 The finale is held at the same time as the Rovaniemi Arctic Spirit conference and in collaboration with them.